 When you want to drive traffic from Google Images, you have to also focus on image hosting, especially when the site uses a lot of images on a regular basis.
 Even though search engine like Google doesn’t reveal their parameters for ranking images, it is nonetheless an essential SEO factor.

 Your blog images and text should be hosted at the same place.
 Images shouldn’t be hosted on other platforms like free image hosting sites.
 How well the images blend with the textual content matters as well.

 Like the ‘ALT’ text, captions can be added to an image.
 The caption is an image description to identify the image.
 Usually, people add image credits in the captions space, but ideally, use it for what is it – describing the image.

 Why are captions important for SEO?
 In 1997, Nielsen wrote, “Elements that enhance scanning include headings, large type, bold text, highlighted text, bulleted lists, graphics, captions, topic sentences, and tables of contents”.

 If 1997 seem too distant, here’s some data from KISSmetrics from 2012 that says “Captions under images are read on average 300% more than the body copy itself, so not using them, or not using them correctly, means missing out on an opportunity to engage a huge number of potential readers”.

 Thus, we can understand the importance of captions.
 Don’t add captions just for SEO purposes only; keep the user in mind as well.

 Social Media Open Graph

 Optimizing images on a website is but half work done!
-You have to ensure that images getting shared on social media platforms give the same benefit, which is why the use of Open Graphs are necessary.
+You have to ensure that images getting shared on social media platforms give the same benefit, which is why the use of Open Graphs is necessary.

 If you want to include specific images in social media shares on Facebook and Pinterest, use Open Graph.